keithballdotnet/blocker/README.md

 - Files where blocks have not changed reference old blocks
 - A REST interface for manipulating blocks
 - Uses couchbase for BlockedFiles repository
-- Possible to specify mulitple Storage Providers.
+- Possible to specify a backend Storage provider
-   + nfs - Local mount disk storage
+   + nfs - Local mount disk storage (GlusterFS could be used)
    + couchbase - Couchbase Raw Binary storage
    + azure - Azure Simple Storage
-   + s3 - Planned s3 storage
+   + s3 - s3 storage

 ##REST API